opensciencegrid/dosar/docs/Materials/11-HandlingFailure.md

 06/23/12 11:40:22 0 job proc(s) currently held
 ```

-And here DAGMan decides that the work is all done.
+And here DAGMan decides that the work is all done:

 ```
 06/23/12 11:40:22 All jobs Completed!